-- (2) This Order declaring restrictions based upon the existence of a condition of public health importance shall not abrogate any disease-reporting requirements set forth in the New Mexico Public Health Act. - (3) Nothing in this Order is intended to restrain or preempt local authorities from enacting more stringent restrictions than those required by the Order. - (4) This Order shall take effect immediately and remain in effect through April 30, 2020.
+(2) This Order declaring restrictions based upon the existence of a condition of public health importance shall not abrogate any disease-reporting requirements set forth in the New Mexico Public Health Act.

+(3) Nothing in this Order is intended to restrain or preempt local authorities from enacting more stringent restrictions than those required by the Order.

+(4) This Order shall take effect immediately and remain in effect through May 15, 2020.
+This Order shall be effective in all counties of New Mexico except for Cibola County, McKinley County, and San Juan County.
 This Order may be renewed consistent with any direction from the Governor.